skylight-hq/skylight.digital/pages/toolkits/content_guide/10_writing_structured_content.md

 ## Blog posts

 The Skylight blog is a place where we share what we’ve learned, what we’ve made, and what we do in an accessible, public way.
 We work in the open and share information that makes our work understandable and usable.
 We write frankly about the challenges we encounter and detail the lessons we learn when making tough decisions.
-For an example, see [“A human-centered approach to rebuilding the U.S. Refugee Admission Program”](https://skylight.digital/thoughts/blog/a-human-centered-approach-to-rebuilding-the-us-refugee-admission-program).
+For an example, see [A human-centered approach to rebuilding the U.S. Refugee Admission Program](https://skylight.digital/thoughts/blog/a-human-centered-approach-to-rebuilding-the-us-refugee-admission-program).

 In sum, our goals are: